 5. Your car doesn't work properly

 Small problems can be easy to dismiss, but what they really mean is that your vehicle is broken, plain and simple.
-Maybe that means the left window doesn't wind down, or that your radio only picks up the weird radio signals from a small town.
+Maybe that means one of the windows doesn't wind down, or that your radio only picks up certain stations.
 Either way, when these issues start to pile up, you'll want to move on from the car before it completely loses its value.